ananyapshetty/image-processing-/README.md

 3)#Develop a program to find the sum and mean of a set of images.
 #a.Create  'n' number of images abd read them from the directory and perform the operations.
+#The glob() function returns an array of filenames or directories matching a specified pattern.
 sum and mean
 import cv2
 import glob